 “Magic connects this world with all worlds.
 But the path of life, it must be inviolate.
 Life can tolerate no death.
 Life is a potion in a cauldron, and death is the poison.
 There can be no compromise; in any compromise, only death can win.
 Either must destroy all beyond a remnant of the other, for those two spirits cannot in the same world.
 Through the bonds of Magic, we are but a veil away from that world of death.
 Observe.”

 The entirety of the night sky illuminated the interior of Meldh’s mind.
 An ethereal centaur comprised of stars drew from its back a glittering bow, and let loose an arrow across the night sky.
-It flew directly into the heart of a great, bejeweled scorpion, and travelled farther, farther away, beyond to the center of something.
+It flew directly into the heart of a great, bejeweled scorpion, and traveled farther, farther away, beyond to the center of something.

 “We walk down that path of the Scorpion and the Archer.
 It points us to a place Beyond Time, beyond reckoning.
 Every improperly used bit of magic draws us further close to that realm of death, allows it passage into our world.
 You are familiar with the Ritual of the Subtle Knife?”